htmlarson/wpadmingranter/README.md

 #How to use

-Navigate to whatever file you placed it in, and and add the following PHP varible: uc=true
+Navigate to whatever file you placed it in, and and add the following varible in the URL: ?uc=true